Benji0187/writing-test/README.md

 ## Create a Checkout Session

 This section describes the steps you must complete the create a Checkout Session.

 The steps are:

 1. [Gather the information needed to create a Checkout Session](#gather-information-for-payment-creation).
 1. [Start the Checkout Session](#start-the-checkout-session).

+> **Note**: You can create a Checkout Session using various methods.
+This document explains how to create one using the system's user interface (UI).

-### Gather information for payment creation
+### Gather information for Checkout Session creation

 You need to provide the system with certain information during the Checkout Session creation process.
 Some of the information is mandatory and some is optional.
 The information that you can provide includes: